rhampt/balena-health/README.md

 - Supports RaspberryPi4-64bit and RaspberryPi3-64bit
 - Configurable to include a time-series graph (InfluxDB) to see heart rate over time
 - Configurable to show heart rate on an attached E-Ink display
-- Configurable to show when your heart rate exceeds a specified value (on a small LED traffic light)
+- Configurable to an indicator when you heart rate exceeds a certain threshold

 ## Motivation